auberginekenobi/methylation-analysis-tutorial/README.md

 2. Run methylation.ipynb

 ## GenePattern Notebook Walkthrough
+GenePattern Notebook is a cloud bioinformatics resource developed and maintained by the Mesirov lab at UCSD.
+It is designed for use by computational experts and newbies alike, and provides compute resources, a standard Linux operating system (OS), the programming languages Python and R, and the interactive software development tool Jupyter notebook.
+All of the steps in this walkthrough should equally work with minimal modification on your local Linux, Windows, or Mac OS (although we haven't tested it).
 - Navigate to [GenePattern Notebook](https://notebook.genepattern.org/) and create an account.
 - Create a new project methylation-analysis-demo
 ### Install dependencies